keygen-sh/union_of/README.md

 book.contributors.to_sql
 # => SELECT * FROM users WHERE id IN (
-#      SELECT id FROM users WHERE id = ?
+#      SELECT id FROM users WHERE id = 1
 #      UNION
-#      SELECT users.id FROM users INNER JOIN edits ON users.id = edits.user_id WHERE edits.book_id = ?
+#      SELECT users.id FROM users INNER JOIN prefaces ON users.id = prefaces.user_id WHERE prefaces.book_id = 1
 #      UNION
-#      SELECT users.id FROM users INNER JOIN illustrations ON users.id = illustrations.user_id WHERE illustrations.book_id = ?
+#      SELECT users.id FROM users INNER JOIN forewords ON users.id = forewords.user_id WHERE forewords.book_id = 1
 #      UNION
+#      SELECT users.id FROM users INNER JOIN illustrations ON users.id = illustrations.user_id WHERE illustrations.book_id = 1
+#      UNION
-#      SELECT users.id FROM users INNER JOIN forewords ON users.id = forewords.user_id WHERE forewords.book_id = ?
+#      SELECT users.id FROM users INNER JOIN edits ON users.id = edits.user_id WHERE edits.book_id = 1
 #   )

 # example of more advanced querying e.g. preloading the union